binaryage/firerainbow/README.markdown

 Current State
 -------------

+* Version 0.9 is tested to work with alpha Firebug 1.4
-Version 0.8 is tested to work with alpha Firebug 1.3
+* Version 0.8 is tested to work with alpha Firebug 1.3

-Version 0.7 is tested to work with official Firebug 1.2
+* Version 0.7 is tested to work with official Firebug 1.2

 Contributors
 ------------